Get in touch

 We should arrive at Shigatse for a late lunch by about 2-3pm.
 Rest & relax in your hotel or visit the peaceful Tashilungpo monastery, seat of the Panchen lama (optional).

-After passing through a strict military checkpoint outside of Tingri we will start riding the huge pass that takes us into Everest Base Camp in the dark.
+Early morning we will start riding the huge pass that takes us into Everest Base Camp in the dark.
 The road is new and affords magnificent views of Everest at the top.
-After another long descent and climb you’ll reach Everest Base Camp for lunch.
+Just as you summit you will see the early light appearing on Everest – this has to be one of the worlds ultimate #WYMTM moments.
+After fun filled descent and gradual climb you’ll reach Everest Base Camp.
+Expect to be exhausted and exhilarated by the time you reach Base Camp.
+High five’s all around.

 Time to say good-bye!
 We fly out of Tibet and back to Chengdu China today.